cinemagoer/cinemagoer/README.rst

 **IMDbPY** is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies.

-.. admonition:: Revamp notice
-   :class: note

-   Starting on November 2017, many things were improved and simplified:

-   - moved the package to Python 3 (compatible with Python 2.7)
-   - removed dependencies: SQLObject, C compiler, BeautifulSoup
-   - removed the "mobile" and "httpThin" parsers
-   - introduced a test suite (`please help with it!`_)

 Main features
 -------------

-- written in Python 3 (compatible with Python 2.7)
+- written in Python (3.6 and later)

 - platform-independent

 - can retrieve data from both the IMDb's web server, or a local copy of the database

 - simple and complete API